Sy-FAR: Symmetry-based Fair Adversarial Robustness: Fairness for Subgroup

 \section{Fairness for Subgroup}

 Ensuring fairness across all subgroups is a central challenge in \ml{}.
 As Rothblum and Yona~\cite{rothblum2018probably} point out, the number of potential subgroups in a classification task grows exponentially with the number of classes $K$.
-Specifically, the number of possible partitions of $K$ classes is given by the Bell number, which already exceeds 100{,}000 for $K=10$.
-Even if we restrict attention to fairness between pairs of disjoint subgroups, the combinatorial explosion remains substantial---there are over 28{,}000 such pairs when $K=10$---rendering exhaustive subgroup fairness enforcement computationally infeasible.
+Specifically, the number of possible partitions of $K$ classes is given by the Bell number, which already exceeds 100{,}000 for $K$=10.
+Even if we restrict attention to fairness between pairs of disjoint subgroups, the combinatorial explosion remains substantial---there are over 28{,}000 such pairs when $K$=10---rendering exhaustive subgroup fairness enforcement computationally infeasible.

 To address this, \defense sidesteps the need to explicitly define or enforce fairness for all possible subgroups.
 Instead, \defense{} leverages a simple yet effective regularizer that promotes pairwise symmetry in the confusion matrix: it directly penalizes asymmetries in the likelihood of misclassifying class $i$ as $j$ vs.\ $j$ as $i$.
-Consequently, as we now show, by minimizing these directional imbalances across all class pairs, \defense{} implicitly enforces fairness not just at the individual class level, but across any subgroup composed of these classes.
+Consequently, as we now show, by minimizing directional imbalances across all class pairs, \defense{} promotes symmetry not only at the individual class level but also across any subgroup composed of these classes.
+While symmetry does not explicitly enforce fairness, our experiments demonstrate that encouraging such symmetry consistently leads to improved fairness outcomes at the subgroup level.
 This property is powerful: when symmetry holds between all class pairs, it induces symmetry over arbitrary partitions and combinations of these classes.
-As a result, and as a by product of the regularization, \defense{}'s symmetry-based regularization leads to \emph{subgroup fairness}, without requiring explicit group labels, domain knowledge, or combinatorial enumeration.
+As a result, and as a by product of the regularization, \defense{}'s symmetry-based regularization enhances \emph{subgroup fairness}, without requiring explicit group labels, domain knowledge, or combinatorial enumeration.